makesmatheasy/makesmatheasy/README.md

   - Volume, CSA, TSA
   - Percentage change in volume of a cube
   - Percentage change in volume of a sphere
+  - Percentage change in volume of a Cuboid
   - Congruence and Similarity of Triangles

 - Equations